On the critical group of hinge graphs: Hinge graphs with different base shapes

-This approach also guarantees us the smallest multiple linearly equivalent to the zero divisor, since we are taking the least common multiple of all $k_i-1$.
-By considering the number of times we fire all the vertices adjacent to the vertex that was not fired, we can compute $|\delta_{x,y}|$.
-From each cycle, the number of times fired to the vertex not fired is $b/(k_i-1)$, where $b:=\lcm(k_1-1,\dots, k_n-1)$, since we are subdividing by these quotients (and have $(k_i-1)$ vertices to work with).
+Finally we will compute this order.
+By considering the number of times we fire all the vertices adjacent to the vertex that was not fired, we can explicitly find $|\delta_{x,y}|$.
+From each cycle, the number of times fired to the unfired vertex is $b/(k_i-1)$, where $b:=\lcm(k_1-1,\dots, k_n-1)$, because we are applying $b/(k_i-1)$ multiplied by the consecutive chip-firing process on each cycle.
 Then, from the vertex on the shared edge, we will simply have $b$, since this is required for the chip-firing process on each cycle.
 Note that the vertex not fired must correspond to a multiple of the $-1$ in $\delta_{x,y}$, since it receives chips from every cycle; likewise the other vertex must correspond to the $+1$.
-Hence, $|\delta_{x,y}|$ is $b+b/(k_1-1)+ \dots + b/(k_n-1)$ as required.